-Whitney A. Cessna, MS, RDN, LDN, Chief Nutrition Officer
+Whitney A. Cessna, MS, RDN, LDN, CDCES, MLDCES, Chief Nutrition Officer

 I. LOVE.
 FOOD.
 You know the old saying- eat to live, not live to eat?
 Well, I live to eat.
 Everyday.
 Self-proclaimed foodie.
 I love to cook, grocery shop, and plan weekly meals for my household.
 It is something I look forward to every week!
 Another huge passion of mine is traveling.
 Whenever I am able, I JUMP at the opportunity to go somewhere.
 Whether it be a short drive down I-64 or a seemingly short 7 1/2 hour flight outside of USA borders, I get more excited about indulging myself in the cultures' FOOD than seeing a famous church.
 First words out of my mouth after reaching a destination are usually, "Alright, where are we eating?!"
 I truly NEVER skip a meal.
 As mentioned on the Home page, I whole-heartedly believe that focusing on counting calories is a bunch of hoop-la.
 Eating healthy doesn’t mean foregoing all your favorite foods and guilty pleasures, but planning and prudence changes everything.
 The fewer food decisions you’re making on the spot (whether starved, rushed, tired or tipsy...) the better.

-I work full-time as a Diabetes Educator in the Pediatric Endocrinology department at University of Louisville Physicians.
+I work full-time as a Diabetes Educator in the Pediatric Endocrinology department at Norton Children's Medical Group.

 Christopher Cessna, Business Manager